 Working from home, away from colleagues, can pose a range of wellbeing challenges for employees.
 They might struggle with feelings of loneliness at work, and because of the lockdown measures, they might also be suffering the effects of isolation from friends and family, as well as a lack of exercise.
 This is why it’s more important than ever to have a strategy in place to support employee wellbeing.
 The type of strategy that works best for your business will depend on the specific needs of your personnel.
 It could include anything from arranging online exercise classes to creating a buddy scheme for mental health.
 It might also be useful to produce a good practice guide for remote working.

 Understandably, many people are worried about the impact that COVID-19 may be having on the businesses they work for.
 Keeping employees in the dark about these effects can exacerbate concerns.
 Of the people we polled, 48% said their workplaces provided some communication about the impact of the pandemic on the business, while 34% said there was frequent communication on this topic.
 But some organisations appear to be falling short.
 Nearly one in six respondents (15%) said they had received little communication on this issue, while 3% had received no communication.

 To give your employees a greater sense of awareness and control, consider sending regular updates to them on how the company is being impacted and what steps are being taken in response.
-You could do this through newsletters, online meetings or emails, for example.
+You could do this through newsletters, starting a blog, hosting online meetings or via emails to employees, for example.